The Elite Nanny Team

 HSAs are quite flexible; you can change the contribution rates anytime, and most times, the nanny gets a debit card to access the funds quickly.

-Your nanny can also withdraw the money in an HSA for reasons that aren't health-related, but that would usually attract a 20% penalty fee.
+Your nanny can also withdraw the money from an HSA for non-health-related reasons, but that would usually attract a 20% penalty fee.

 2. Health Reimbursement Agreement.